-Offshore islands are the last wilderness in Ireland.
+The offshore islands of Ireland represent the last true wilderness in our beautiful country.
 And a book called Oileáin tells us about nearly all of them.

-Irish for Island, Oileáin is the title of a book that is a guide to 573 of the fabulous islands scattered around the Ireland.
-These islands are mostly in bays and close enough to the shore that you can reach by kayak.
-You can buy it as a hard-copy book with drop-dead gorgeous pictures of the islands that act as muse.
-Or you can log on here for an online treasure trove of information for those of you who like to take a kayak into the cold Irish waters.
+Irish for Island, Oileáin (pronounced ill-in) is a guide to 573 of the fabulous islands scattered around Ireland.
+The book includes drop-dead gorgeous pictures of the islands, most of which lie within bays and are close enough to the shore to be accessed by kayak.
+There is also an online guide which is a treasure trove of information for those who like to take a kayak into the cold Irish waters.

-So why would someone write an entire book on the islands of Ireland?
-Because they are the real “getaway.”
-Outside of August, 90% of offshore islands are uninhabited.
+So why would someone write an entire book about the islands of Ireland?
+Perhaps because they are a real “getaway.”
+Outside of August, 90% of our offshore islands are uninhabited.
 You won’t meet many other people, if any at all, out beyond an Irish surf line.
-Soon however we can expect holiday home to start appearing on these islands.
-So now is the time to explore this pristine part of Ireland’s landscape.
+Soon, however, we can expect holiday homes to start appearing on these islands.
+So, now is the time to explore this pristine part of Ireland’s landscape.
 It is a golden era for exploration.

 Here is an extract for Old Moore’s Almanac readers.

 A scientific party visited the summit by helicopter for a few short hours in 1980, the first human intrusion in almost 600 years.
 At first they felt the buildings much older than 1393 and probably of mixed monastic/agricultural type.
-After some study they thought they were in fact mediaeval, a longhouse of sorts, with some odd bolt-ons.
-They would love to go back to make sure.
+After some study they thought they were in fact medieval, a longhouse of sorts, with some odd add-ons.
 A quernstone was found on top of a perimeter wall.
-Also of interest was a colony of wood lice which would have grown independently of the wood lice on the mainland for 600+ years.
+Also of interest was a colony of wood lice which would have grown independently of the wood lice on the mainland for over six hundred years.

-In calm conditions a launch may be had on rock shelves below the parking space at G125-424.
-Otherwise, the beach below (just N of) Ballycastle is fairly dependable G104-394.
-Dooclogh Pier G096-401 is the most dependable.
+In calm conditions a launch may be had on rock shelves below the parking space.
+Otherwise, the beach below, just north of Ballycastle is fairly dependable.
+Dooclogh Pier is the best launching spot.
 The paddling is truly fantastic.
-A cave system links the W facing shore of Downpatrick Head, entering near the parking area, through the blowhole Poll na Seantoin, and onwards to exit hard by Dún Briste.
-Narrow in places and shelved in others, the trip is a must, but timing is the key to the trickier passages.
+A cave system links the west-facing shore of Downpatrick Head, entering near the parking area, through the blowhole, and onwards to exit hard by Dún Briste.
+Narrow in places and shelved in others, the trip is a must, but timing is key for the trickier passages.

-A large, well-populated Gaeltacht island, 9km SE of the entrance to Bertraghboy Bay and attached to the mainland by a road bridge to the NE.
+A large, well-populated Gaeltacht island, 9km south-east of the entrance to Bertraghboy Bay.
+It is connected to the mainland by a road bridge to the north-east.
 The passage under the bridge is passable at the higher parts of the tide.
-One Corncrake was heard singing here in 2003.
+A corncrake was heard singing here in 2003.

-Mweenish is the home place of the Galway Hooker, the traditional wooden, gaff-rigged, tumble-homed sailing boat of the W coast of Ireland.
-Hookers very nearly went extinct as a working boat a century ago, but have enjoyed a considerable revival since about 1970 as a leisure craft.
+Mweenish is the home place of the Galway Hooker.
+This is the traditional, wooden, gaff-rigged, tumble-homed sailing boat of the west coast of Ireland.
+Hookers nearly died out as working boats a century ago, but have enjoyed a considerable revival since about 1970 as a leisure craft.
 There are now 15 or 16 of them on the water.
 One such hooker, the Saint Patrick, built on Mweenish in 1906 and skippered by Paddy Barry, crossed the Atlantic in 1986, and has since gone to Greenland.
 She also sailed to other Arctic destinations including beyond the 80 degree latitude parallel off Spitzbergen in 1990.
-Saint Patrick slipped her mooring and sunk at Glandore in 2003… may she rest in peace.
+Sadly, the Saint Patrick slipped her mooring and sunk at Glandore in 2003… may she rest in peace.

-Paddy Barry went on to achieve even more fame by negotiating Canada’s North West Passage in 2003 and in 2004/2005 Siberia’s North East Passage, in each case in ‘Northabout’, the sailing craft specially designed and built for such purposes by Jarlath Cunnane of Dublin.
+Paddy Barry went on to achieve even more fame by negotiating Canada’s North West Passage in 2003 and in 2004/2005 Siberia’s North East Passage.
+In each of these trips, he sailed in ‘Northabout’, a craft specially designed and built for such purposes by Jarlath Cunnane of Dublin.

-A wee gem, Masons in miniature, white sandy beaches all-round the NW side, splendid isolated camping on short cropped grass.
-One word of caution is that cattle can cross from Masons at LW.
+A wee gem with white sandy beaches all-round the north-west side, Ardnacrossan Island has splendid isolated camping on short cropped grass.
+One word of caution is that cattle can cross from the adjacent Mason Island.

-Colony of 45+ Little Tern, Ring Plover, Shell Duck.
-The E/S sides are rocky/boulder.
-The gap with Masons to the NW is just passable at mid-tide and the gap to Coarse Rock L750-293 to the E needs watching on passage.
+There is a small colony of birds which includes little terns, ring plover and shell ducks.
+The east and south sides are rocky.
+The gap with Masons to the north-west is just passable at mid-tide and the gap to Coarse Rock to the east needs watching on passage.